 In 1996, the first Conference on the Evolution of Language (Evolang) was held in Edinburgh for the purpose of fostering a dialog between scholars of diverse backgrounds.
-At the center of discussions - and in opposition to a generativist framework minimizing the value of such an attempt (Chomsky 1972, Berwick 1998) - laid an effort to account for the properties of the faculty of language in light of modern evolutionary theory (Hurford et al. 1998).
+At the center of discussions laid an effort to account for the properties of the faculty of language in light of modern evolutionary theory (Hurford et al. 1998), partly in reaction to a generativist framework which often had minimized the relevance of adaptionist approaches (Chomsky, 1972).
 The 9th Evolang conference (Evolang9), which took place in Kyoto 13-16 March 2012, was once again an opportunity for scholars from a wide range of disciplines to gather and bridge their lines of arguments (McCrohon et al. 2012, Scott-Phillips et al. 2012).